All Episodes

 I wish I could remember who wrote this.

-It says, And I didn't print it out, so I can't credit them, but I I am indirectly here.
+I was reading something today, and I didn't print it out, so I can't credit them, but I am indirectly here.

-He said, California, especially California Democrats are so out of it, they actually think Gina Davis is president, and can't understand why she would nominate somebody like Sam Alito to the Supreme Court.
+He said, California, especially California Democrats, are so out of it, they actually think Gina Davis is president and can't understand why she would nominate somebody like Sam Alito to the Supreme Court.

 And you know, great comedy is great comedy if it has an element of truth in it.

-And that's why that is uh funny.
+And that's why that is funny.

 Did I tell you 10 or 16?